rapidbenjamin/python-flask-web-api-demo/README.md

 Python Flask WEB API DEMO
 ========================
+A full working flask demo api, exhaustive examples of common web services that we can made with this great micro-framework flask.
+A kind of one-size-fits-all which can be too complicated for beginners and also too opinionated for advanced uses but first-of-all it's a full working example of common use cases in web api services featuring authentication and backoffice admin, resources CRUD and query pagination, modular structure, REST json responses or Html renders, bootstrap custom themes, some utils like config files for Nginx (as a frontend reverse proxy), Tornado or Gunicorn (as the application server) and much more features.

 #### This is an advanced demo app forked from AndreiD/Flask-Easy-Template : https://github.com/AndreiD/Flask-Easy-Template
 #### Additional reference sources - mbithenzomo/project-dream-team-three : https://github.com/mbithenzomo/project-dream-team-three